samsono/Easy-Responsive-Tabs-to-Accordion/README.md

             activetab_bg: '#B5AC5F', // background color for active tabs in this group
             inactive_bg: '#E0D78C', // background color for inactive tabs in this group
-            active_border_color: '#9C905C', // border color for active tabs heads in this group
+            active_border_color: '#9C905C', // border color for active tabs heads in this group slidespeed:'slow', // compatible with jQuery duration for .slideDown and .slideUp
             active_content_border_color: '#9C905C' // border color for active tabs contect in this group so that it matches the tab head border
         });